 As well as items sung by Elin herself, the series will include performances by some of the leading modern exponents of the soprano voice, including

 Orla Boylan from Ireland, Ana James from New Zealand, the soprano from Wrexham, Camilla Roberts, and English singers, Sarah Tynan and Claire Surman.
 The leading English countertenor, Robin Blaze, the tenor from Carmarthen, Wynne Evans and the baritone, Robert Davies will also perform as guests in the series.

 Title music for the series was composed by John Hardy and performed by Elin at Cardiff's Acapela studio.

-Sopranos will be shown every Tuesday at 9pm from 16 March on S4C and available to view online after broadcast on S4C's Clic service.
+Sopranos was shown every Tuesday at 9pm from 16 March on S4C.